-6. Bridge House has flooded on 3 occasions when the barrier was in play- Dec 13, Dec 19 and Feb 20.
+6. Our pub garden has flooded on 3 occasions when the barrier was in play-Dec 13, Dec 19 and Feb 20.

-Bridge House has been built within the natural floodplain of the River Medway and so unfortunately has flooded numerous times, including prior to the construction of the FSA.
+The lower section of the pub garden is within the natural floodplain of the River Medway and so unfortunately has flooded numerous times, including prior to the construction of the FSA.
 It sits within flood zone 3, which is assessed as having a 1% or greater annual probability of flooding.

-Whilst Bridge House is within the natural floodplain of the River Medway, and would flood even if the FSA did not exist, we acknowledge that in certain circumstances this can be made worse by the operation of the existing FSA.
-It is acknowledged within the River Medway (Flood Relief) Act 1976 (the 1976 Act) that properties within the FSA may be affected and the Act provides protections for affected land owners and the right to claim compensation for any damage sustained as a result of operation of the FSA.
+The lower section of the flood garden would flood even if the FSA did not exist, we acknowledge that in certain circumstances this can be made worse by the operation of the existing FSA.
+It is acknowledged within the River Medway (Flood Relief) Act

+1976 (the 1976 Act) that land within the FSA may be affected and the Act provides protections for affected land owners and the right to claim compensation for any damage sustained as a result of operation of the FSA.

-It would not be correct to suggest that flooding at Bridge House is solely due to the operation of the FSA.
+It would not be correct to suggest that flooding is solely due to the operation of the FSA.
 The Environment Agency only operate the FSA during high flows.
-Therefore, the same conditions that drive natural flooding at Bridge House (and in Penshurst generally) will also determine the operation of the FSA.
-This does not mean that the FSA causes Bridge House to flood.
+Therefore, the same conditions that drive natural floodingin Penshurst will also determine the operation of the FSA.
+This does not mean that the FSA causes the pub garden to flood.

-7. There is real concern that the proposed increase will flood the concrete road at Penshurst Place potentially completely cutting off 6 residential properties, farm buildings and worryingly Well Place Nursery School.
+7. There is real concern that the proposed increase will flood the cellars of the pub destroying the property and stock.

 For the reasons explained in our response to point 1, the proposed change will not increase the depth of flooding at Penshurst.
-However, this is a matter that has been raised by the Penshurst Place Estate and we are working to address it with them.